mcinteerj/rdbms-mdb-migration-workshop/guides/solutions/Aggregation/AggregationExercise1.md

 This is what the first stage of the aggregation pipeline should look like:
 > <img src="./images/1.1.1.png" height="300">

 You should now be able to see an output for this stage, which shows a sample of 20 documents.
-Notice that in each document, there is only one object (i.e. data of only one call) under ‘calls’
+Notice that in each document, there is only one object (i.e. data of only one call) under ```calls```
 > <img src="./images/1.1.2.png" height="300">

 2. ```$group```: The next step is to divide the data into two groups, based on the two possible values for gender in our data - ```M``` (representing ‘Male’) and ```F``` (representing ‘Female’).
 For this purpose, we use the ```$group``` operator.